qitta/libhugin/docs/developer_api/api.rst

 .. automethod:: hugin.harvest.provider.IProvider.parse_response

-.. _postprocessingapi:
+.. _postprocessorapi:

 ##################################
-Developing a postprocessing plugin
+Developing a postprocessor plugin
 ##################################

-All postprocessing plugins have to inherit from :class:`IPostprocessing` and implement the following method:
+All postprocessor plugins have to inherit from :class:`IPostprocessor` and implement the following method:

-.. automethod:: hugin.harvest.provider.IPostprocessing.process
+.. automethod:: hugin.harvest.provider.IPostprocessor.process

 .. _outputconverterapi: